steveiliop56/tinyauth-docs/docs/reference/api.md

 }
 ```

-::: info
+:::info
-The callback will redirect to the `redirect_uri` that was set while the frontend redirected you to the provider's login page, if the cookie is not set it will just show the 200 OK message.
+The callback will try to get a redirect URI from the `tinyauth-redirect-xxxxxx` cookie.
+If the cookie does not exist the API will redirect to the login screen (when not running in API mode).
 :::